ThomasVitale/llm-apps-java-spring-ai/01-chat-models/chat-models-mistral-ai/README.md

-# Chat Models: OpenAI
+# Chat Models: Mistral AI

-Text generation with LLMs via OpenAI.
+Text generation with LLMs via Mistral AI.

 ## Description

-Spring AI provides a `ChatModel` low-level abstraction for integrating with LLMs via several providers, including OpenAI.
+Spring AI provides a `ChatModel` low-level abstraction for integrating with LLMs via several providers, including Mistral AI.

-When using the _Spring AI OpenAI Spring Boot Starter_, a `ChatModel` object is autoconfigured for you to use OpenAI.
+When using the _Spring AI Mistral AI Spring Boot Starter_, a `ChatModel` object is autoconfigured for you to use Mistral AI.

 ```java
 @Bean